Nationwide Inventory of Intangible Cultural Heritage

 Not only the preservation of the former fishing boats, but also the use of these boats in traditional races, the so-called “Zeesboot-regattas”, as well as sailing with family, friends or guests contribute to the continuation of the tradition.

-From June to September regattas take place in the Darß-Zingster Boddenkette on six Saturdays.
-On these days, specific nautical handling of the former fishing vessels is practiced, demonstrated and passed on.
+From June to September regattas take place in the Western Pomerania Lagoon Area on six Saturdays.
 In addition, the traditional fishing method is demonstrated once a year; namely on the second weekend of September.
 Moreover, features of nautical language with its specific technical terms are taught.
-In this way, competences and knowledge are handed down in the guise of an intergenerational exchange.
+In this way, competences and knowledge are handed down in an intergenerational exchange.

-Being a symbol of the region, Zeesboote have a strong identity-shaping impact on locals as well as on guests.
-Zeesboote are environmentally friendly and create a broader understanding of practices and knowledge concerning nature.
+Being a symbol of the region, “Zeesboote“ have a strong identity-shaping impact on locals as well as on guests.
+Those sailing boats don’t harm the environment and contribute to an understanding of practices and knowledge concerning nature.